0n0w1c/Foundations/readme.md

 When a foundation is selected, construction is limited by the tiles in the player's inventory
 Run-time settings (Map tab) for each foundation tile, especially relevent for Dectorio users
 Foundation tiles can now be mined from underneath entities
-Foundation tiles are not placed on water or resource tiles
+Run-time setting to mine the Foundation tiles when an entity is mined

 #### Suggested:
 [Floor Placer](https://mods.factorio.com/mod/floor-placer/metrics)